 - In 1976, the first contract was written between intended parents and a surrogate.

-How Much Does Gestational Surrogacy Cost?
+How Much Does It Cost to Use a Gestational Carrier?

 What Are the Surrogacy Laws in New England?